This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Soil Preparation Tips

-Add amendments gradually, working them into the top 6-8 inches of soil, to ensure the best conditions for your herb garden.
+Add amendments gradually, working them into the top 6-8 inches.
+Proper drainage helps prevent herb root rot.

 Choosing Right Herb Location

-- At least 6 hours of direct sunlight daily – south-facing spots are ideal
+- Sunlight Needs – at least 6 hours of direct sunlight

 Selecting Herb Varieties